layrjs/layr/docs/introduction/web-app.md

 Then comes the `View()` method that is pretty straightforward.
 It's like a React function component, except that it is a method executed with a Liaison component (a `Guestbook` instance) as `this` context.

-Just like the [`useAsyncCallback()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-callback-react-hook) hook, the [`useAsyncCall()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-call-react-hook) hook allows us to track the execution of an async function, but the function is automatically called when the view is rendered for the first time.
+Just like the [`useAsyncCallback()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-callback-react-hook) hook, the [`useAsyncCall()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-call-react-hook) hook allows us to track the execution of an asynchronous function, but the function is automatically called when the view is rendered for the first time.
 In the present case, the function loads some `Message` instances from the backend by using the [`find()`](https://liaison.dev/docs/v1/reference/storable#find-class-method) method in the same way as in the previous [CLI frontend](https://liaison.dev/docs/v1/introduction/data-storage#implementing-the-frontend).

 The `addMessage()` function is defined through the [`useAsyncCallback()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-callback-react-hook) hook and it is later passed to the Message's `Editor()` view so the `userMessage` can be saved when the user clicks the "Submit" button.